crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 | 100 | 102 | 3 |
 | 200 | 202 | 3 |

 Thread scales linearly.
-Async stays flat.
-Multiply by the number of worker processes and the gap gets dramatic: 6 processes at capacity 50 means 312 connections for thread mode, 18 for async.
+Fiber stays flat.
+Multiply by the number of worker processes and the gap gets dramatic: 6 processes with 50 concurrent jobs means 312 connections for thread mode, 18 for fiber.
 PostgreSQL's default `max_connections` is 100.

 The patch detects your Rails version and calculates the right pool size automatically.

 ## The benchmarks

-I benchmarked four workloads across every combination of execution mode, capacity (5 to 100), and process count (1, 2, 6).
+I benchmarked four workloads across every combination of concurrency model, concurrency (5 to 100), and process count (1, 2, 6).
 Each configuration ran 5 times, median reported.
 Total concurrency was capped at 60 for both modes to keep the comparison fair.

 The workloads: